 By the time you’ve tucked your kids away in bed, you’re usually ready for well-earned rest!
 But before you plant that final kiss, there’s one more thing you need to do: read a bedtime story.
 The Melbourne Institute of Applied Economics and Social Research and The Cincinnati Children’s Hospital all say both literacy and numeracy skills increase in children who are read to three to five times a week.
 Reading a bedtime story is a little like putting money into the bank and watching it grow.
 Here are five reasons you should be reading a story to your little one before turning out the light.

-Reading a chapter before bed is awesome one-on-one time.
-There’s no E-mail, housework or television to create a distraction: just the two of you escaping on some fantastical adventure together.
-The older your child grows, the harder it is to find distraction-free intimacy, so reading each night is a wonderful way to strengthen your bond and give the two of you something to be excited about together.
+Reading a chapter to your child before bed is an excellent one-on-one time.
+There’s no e-mail, housework or television to create a distraction: just the two of you escaping on some fantastical adventure together.
+The older your child grows, the harder it is to find distraction-free quality time, so reading each night is a wonderful way to strengthen your bond and give the two of you something to be excited about together.

 Exposing your child to language is proven to help expand their vocabulary.
 Your child will be introduced to new words and different ways to use the ones they already know.
 An increased vocabulary can improve confidence.
-Being bold with language has a positive social effect in children and your child will feel smart and confident when speaking both at home and in the classroom, eliminating potential frustration.
+Being bold with language has a positive social effect in children–your child will feel smart and confident when speaking both at home and in the classroom, eliminating potential frustration.

-One of the most important jobs of a parent is to provide their children with the tools necessary to grow into a wonderful human being.
-Reading offers valuable educational, social and emotional learning tools that research has shown will provide your child a strong foundation to grow.
-Five minutes of reading a night can make a pretty big difference, for your child, and for you.
+One of the most important jobs of a parent is to provide their children with the tools necessary to grow into a good human being.
+Reading offers valuable educational, social and emotional learning tools that research has shown will provide your child with a strong foundation from which to grow.
+Five minutes of reading a night can make a pretty big difference, for your child, and you.